regisf/virtualenvwrapper-powershell/README.md

 This is a mimic of the powerfull [virtualenvwrapper](https://bitbucket.org/virtualenvwrapper/) but for [Windows Powershell](https://bitbucket.org/virtualenvwrapper/).

-Unless the previous version of my estimated colleague [Guillermo Lòpez](https://bitbucket.org/guillermooo/virtualenvwrapper-powershell/overview) equivalent but obsolete it's compatible with Python 2+ and entierly based on a PowerShell script.
+Unless the previous version of my esteemed colleague [Guillermo Lòpez](https://bitbucket.org/guillermooo/virtualenvwrapper-powershell/overview) equivalent but obsolete it's compatible with Python 2+ and entierly based on a PowerShell script.

 ## Installation